 The light is in the upper part of the luggage compartment.
-A second light is provided on the inside, below the loading edge.
+A second light is provided on the inside panel below the boot opening.

 The light ⇒ fig. 96 switches on automatically when the tailgate is opened.
 The luggage compartment light is switched off automatically if the tailgate is left open for more than about 10 minutes. ■